Kanvas33/Italian-Wine-Recommender/README.md

 ## Project Workflow

-- **Data Collection**: We gathered data on over 120,000 wines from various regions worldwide, filtering out the top-rated Italian wines.
+- **Data Collection**: I gathered data on over 120,000 wines from various regions worldwide, filtering out the **top-rated Italian wines**.

 - **Analysis**: The **backend** of the project includes **in-depth analysis**, utilizing **libraries** such as **pandas, sklearn.feature_extraction.text, sklearn.metrics.pairwise, langdetect, and googletrans**.